marcvaneijk/marcvaneijk.old/_posts/2016-04-13-guidelines.md

 + [**Best practices**](https://github.com/Azure/azure-quickstart-templates/blob/master/1-CONTRIBUTION-GUIDE/best-practices.md).
 Best practices for improving the quality of your template design.
 + [**Git tutorial**](https://github.com/Azure/azure-quickstart-templates/blob/master/1-CONTRIBUTION-GUIDE/git-tutorial.md).
 Step by step to get you started with Git.

 I can't stress this enough.
 You will gain benefit from creating templates that are compliant to these guidelines and best practices.
-The guidelines and best practices are based on the learnings from all the community members that contributed over 330 templates to the repository and from the result of the deployments of these templates on the Microsoft Azure platform.
+The guidelines and best practices are based on the learnings from all the community members that contributed over 330 templates to the repository and from the results of the deployments of these templates on the Microsoft Azure platform.